Introduction to Handgun for LE Spouses (1 Day Class)

 - Magazine/speedloader pouch (optional)

 - Reputable semi-automatic or revolver handgun with at least two magazines or speed loaders

-- Suitable ammunition for that firearm (approx. 300 rounds)
+- Suitable ammunition for the firearm (approx. 300 rounds)

 - Must be the spouse or older child of current or retired LE, current or former military, or armed security.
 Proof of status required.